Poland says U.S. missile shield site delayed until 2020

 But the scheme has angered Russia, incensed by the show of force by its old Cold War rival in formerly communist Eastern Europe.

-Poland’s former defence minister, Tomasz Siemoniak, from the opposition party Civic Platform (PO) party said the delay was meant as a political rebuke to the current government.
+Poland’s former defence minister, Tomasz Siemoniak, from the opposition Civic Platform (PO) party, said the delay was meant as a political rebuke to the current government.

-“Unofficially, it is an obvious price for the ... lack of trust in PiS (the ruling conservative Law & Justice party),” Siemoniak said on Twitter.
+“This is the price for the ... lack of trust in PiS (the ruling conservative Law and Justice party),” Siemoniak told Reuters.

+Washington sharply criticised a bill that Poland adopted in January that imposes jail terms for suggesting Poland was complicit in the Holocaust, saying it was concerned about the repercussions it could have “on Poland’s strategic interests and relationships”.

+Siemoniak said that “in the context of the (Holocaust bill), the lack of trust has deepened ...
+‘Technical reasons’ are just a pretext to postpone it until the year 2020.
+I am convinced that the situation is a result of the deterioration of the allied relations.”

-Bartosz Cichocki, deputy foreign minister, told the PAP state news agency that there is no crisis in Polish-American relations.
+Bartosz Cichocki, a deputy foreign minister, told the PAP state news agency that there was no crisis in Polish-American relations and that the U.S. had informed Poland about the potential delay “weeks before” the Holocaust law was adopted.

-The full shield also includes ships and radars across Europe, with command and control run from a U.S. air base in Germany.
+The full shield also includes ships and radar installations across Europe, with command and control run from a U.S. air base in Germany.

-The U.S. Missile Defence Agency was not immediately available to comment.
-(Additional reporting by Mike Stone in Washington and Robin Emmott in Brussels Writing by Lidia Kelly Editing by Andrew Heavens)
+Additional reporting by Mike Stone in Washington and Robin Emmott in Brussels; Writing by Lidia Kelly; Editing by Matthew Mpoke Bigg